Nafancheg/audiocraft-webui/README.md

 ---

-There's no need to download any external models.
-Simply pick a model from the dropdown menu, and when you run it for the first time, it will be automatically downloaded via **Audiocraft**.
+No need to manually download the checkpoints—pick a model from the dropdown; on first use it will auto-download via Audiocraft.

-If you want to use **Melody Mode**, select the **Melody model**, and an option to upload your melody audio file will appear.
+To use **Melody / Audio Prompt** guidance choose the `melody` model; an upload input will appear for a short reference audio clip.

 ---

-## Notes:
+## Notes
 - Generated files are saved in the `static/audio/` directory.
 - The currently active model remains loaded in memory by default.
 To unload it after each generation, launch with:
   ```bash